List of alien races in Marvel Comics: Aedians

-First appearing in Silver Surfer, the Aedians possess telepathic powers; they can sense the presence of others within their planet's orbit.
+The Aedians possess telepathic powers; they can sense the presence of others within their planet's orbit.
 They are also empathic, able to sense the pain or emotions of others.
 They can project their astral selves, even into orbit.
-They are thin humanoid bipeds, with an elongated cranium and no noses.
+They are thin humanoid bipeds, with an elongated cranium and no nose.

 Agullo

-The Agullo are an alien race that was diminished from over 60,000,000 to a few thousands after Thanos came to their planet Ahl-Agullo.
+The Agullo are an alien species that was diminished from over 60,000,000 to a few thousands after Thanos came to their planet Ahl-Agullo.

 Alpha Centaurians

-First appearing in Sub-Mariner, the Alpha Centaurians are a humanoid race with fine grey scales and other adaptations (gills, webbed toes) that enable them to live underwater.
+The Alpha Centaurians are a humanoid species with fine grey scales and other adaptations (gills, webbed toes) that enable them to live underwater.
 Their government is a feudal one, organized into several small, independent kingdoms; their culture tends to be self-centered and dispassionate.
 They are native to Arima, which has water covering 95% of its surface, and its gravity and atmospheric thickness are both approximately twice that of Earth.
 They possess spacecraft capable of 85% lightspeed.

 Amebids

-The Amebids are a race of jellyfish-like aliens that come from the planet Sakaar.
+The Amebids are a jellyfish-like species from the planet Sakaar.
 Amebids can inflate their bodies with noxious gases that they produce enabling them to float like balloons.
-They first appeared in The Incredible Hulk (vol. 2) #92.

 Annunaki

-The Annunaki are an alien race that helped Silver Surfer gather and protect some of Earth's most extraordinary gifted children.
+The Annunaki are an alien species who helped Silver Surfer gather and protect some of Earth's most extraordinary gifted children.

 Archeopians

 The Archeopians are from the planet Archeopia.
-Most of the race was killed when the incubator cube of Galactus was opened and he consumed Archeopia.
+Most of the species was killed when the incubator cube of Galactus was opened and he consumed Archeopia.
 The small fleet which escaped has since sailed the galaxy for uncounted centuries with other aliens who lost their planets to Galactus called The Wanderers.
-First seen in Thor #160 (January 1969).

 Arcturans

-First appearing in Fear, the Arcturans are a humanoid race with pink-white skin.
+The Arcturans are a humanoid species with pink-white skin.
 Approximately half their populations are mutants due to a combination of biochemical advancements.
 They are native to Arcturus IV.
 Their technology level is comparable to Earth's.
 The Arcturans Starhawk and Aleta Ogord are members of the Guardians of the Galaxy.

 Aris

-The Aris are an alien race that comes from the planet Ariston.
-First appeared in Marvel Comics Presents #49.
+The Aris are a species from the planet Ariston.

 Arthrosians

-The Arthrosian are a race of insectoids that come from the planet Anthros in the Negative Zone.
+The Arthrosian are an insectoid species originating from the planet Anthros in the Negative Zone.
 Annihilus is an Arthrosian.

 Aspirants

-The Aspirants are a race of celestial beings that were the result of the First Firmament's loneliness.
+The Aspirants are a celestial species that were the result of the First Firmament's loneliness.

 Astrans

-First appearing in The Incredible Hulk, the Astrans are a humanoid race with yellow skin and toe-less, flat feet, no hair, four lungs, and special glands in the stomach.
-They have the ability to control metal like Magneto and three-quarters of the population are either priests or artists.
-They are native to Astra, where 50% of the planet surface is metallic ore, and the remained is split evenly between water and soil.
+The Astrans are a humanoid species with yellow skin and toe-less, flat feet, no hair, four lungs, and special glands in the stomach.
+They have the ability to control metal.
+Astrans are native to Astra, where 50% of the planet surface is metallic ore, and the remained is split evenly between water and soil.